Please ensure Javascript is enabled for purposes of website accessibility

 The number of times the server has tried to establish a connection with the I/O device.
 This number is normally 1, because the server establishes a connection at startup.
 If this field displays a number greater than 1, there is a problem with the communication channel.

-The following fields are only shown when the I/O device is not in memory mode and configured for scheduled dial-up remote mode.
+The following fields are shown when the I/O device is not in memory mode and configured for scheduled dial-up communication.

 Dial-up Connection